Recruiters: how do you verify real blockchain experience before the interview?

 @ShubhadaJP Mar 27, 2026

-One pattern that keeps showing up in blockchain hiring is that many candidates describe experience in terms of labels, while recruiters try to verify it through traceable work.
-That is usually where the gap appears.
+One pattern that keeps showing up in blockchain hiring is that many candidates describe experience in labels, while recruiters try to verify it through traceable work.
+That is usually where the gap appears: the candidate may have real exposure, but the proof trail is not readable enough for a hiring team to trust before the interview.